ShivamRai2003/Web-map-that-displays-a-WMS-layer/README.md

 2. Create the bundle for the browser by ``npm run build ``

-3.Download any IDE (Integrated Development Environment) like Visual Code.
+3. Download any IDE (Integrated Development Environment) like Visual Code.

-4.You Can Install Visual Code Plugins (For not getting any error) ``Optional``
+4. You Can Install Visual Code Plugins (For not getting any error) ``Optional``

-5.Now Create a New HTML file.
+5. Now Create a New HTML file.

-7.Open the html file through Web Browser and see the map.
+6. Open the html file through Web Browser and see the map.

-18. Now Create an html document that will display the **OpenLayers** to display the added layer.
+7. Now Create an html document that will display the **OpenLayers** to display the added layer.

 ## WMS REFLECTOR